Sidalidady/helios-social-dapp-web3/DEPLOYMENT_READY.md

 ## 🔍 Testing After Deployment

-### Test 1: Online Users
+### Test 1: Users
 1. Connect your wallet
 2. Wait 10 seconds
-3. Check "Online Users" section
+3. Check "Users on dApp" section
 4. You should appear!

 ### Test 2: Cross-Device